 CDM regulations for small builders: what you legally need to do

-The Construction (Design and Management) Regulations 2015, known as CDM 2015, is the main health and safety legislation for the construction industry.
-Many small builders assume it only applies to large commercial projects.
-That is not the case.
-CDM applies to virtually every construction project in the UK, including small domestic jobs, extensions and refurbishments.
+The Construction (Design and Management) Regulations 2015, commonly referred to as CDM 2015, form the cornerstone of health and safety legislation within the construction industry.
+Many small builders mistakenly believe that these regulations only pertain to large commercial projects.
+However, this is not the case.
+CDM applies to virtually every construction project across the UK, including small domestic jobs, extensions, and refurbishments.

 What is CDM 2015?

-CDM 2015 replaced the earlier CDM 2007 regulations.
-Its aim is to improve health and safety in construction by making sure those who commission, design and build construction work think about health and safety from the start.
-CDM applies to all construction work including building, alteration, conversion, fitting out, repair, maintenance, redecoration, decommissioning and demolition of structures.
+CDM 2015 replaced the earlier CDM 2007 regulations with the aim of enhancing health and safety standards in construction.
+This is achieved by ensuring that everyone involved in commissioning, designing, and building construction projects considers health and safety from the outset.
+CDM covers all types of construction work, which includes building, alteration, conversion, fitting out, repair, maintenance, redecoration, decommissioning, and demolition of structures.

 The duty holders under CDM 2015

 Client: The person or organisation for whom the work is carried out.
-On domestic jobs, the homeowner is normally the client.
-Clients must make suitable arrangements for managing the project.
+For domestic jobs, the homeowner is typically the client.
+Clients are required to make suitable arrangements for managing the project effectively.

-Designer: Anyone who prepares or modifies designs for construction work, including architects, engineers and tradespeople who design elements of their own work.
-Designers must consider construction phase risks in their designs.
+Designer: This role includes anyone who prepares or modifies designs for construction work.
+This encompasses architects, engineers, and tradespeople who design aspects of their own work.
+Designers must consider construction phase risks in their designs to enhance safety.

-Contractor: Anyone who carries out construction work, including sole traders.
-All contractors must plan, manage and monitor their own work.
+Contractor: Anyone who carries out construction work, including sole traders, falls under this category.
+All contractors must plan, manage, and monitor their own work to assure it is conducted safely and efficiently.

 When does a project need to be notified to the HSE?

-A project must be notified to the HSE if it is likely to last more than 30 working days with more than 20 workers simultaneously on site at any point, or exceed 500 person days of work.
-Most small domestic jobs will not meet these thresholds.
-But even non-notifiable projects still have CDM duties.
+A project must be notified to the HSE if it is projected to last more than 30 working days with more than 20 workers simultaneously on site at any point or exceed 500 person days of work.
+This threshold means most small domestic jobs may not necessitate notification.
+However, this does not exempt such projects from CDM duties.
+Even non-notifiable projects must adhere to certain requirements to ensure safety and compliance.

 What small builders need to do on non-notifiable projects

-Even without HSE notification, CDM 2015 requires on any project involving more than one contractor: the client must appoint a principal designer and principal contractor in writing; the principal contractor must produce a construction phase plan before work starts; the principal designer must produce a health and safety file.
-On domestic projects where the homeowner does not appoint a principal designer, the principal contractor takes on those duties.
+Even if a project does not require HSE notification, CDM 2015 mandates several actions.
+For any project involving more than one contractor, the client must appoint a principal designer and principal contractor in writing.
+The principal contractor has the responsibility to produce a construction phase plan before work commences.
+Additionally, the principal designer must produce a health and safety file.
+In domestic projects where the homeowner does not appoint a principal designer, the principal contractor assumes these duties by default.

 The construction phase plan

-The construction phase plan (CPP) is the key document for CDM compliance.
-It must be in place before work begins.
-For a small domestic project, the CPP should cover: description of the project and site; management structure and who is responsible for health and safety; site rules (access, housekeeping); how health and safety information will be shared; the main hazards and how they will be managed (working at height, manual handling, electrical safety, asbestos, noise, dust); welfare facilities (toilets, washing facilities, somewhere to rest and eat); emergency procedures and first aid arrangements; arrangements for coordinating subcontractors.
+The construction phase plan (CPP) is the critical document for CDM compliance.
+It must be in place before work starts.
+For small domestic projects, the CPP should cover several key points: a description of the project and site, the management structure, and who is responsible for health and safety.
+Additionally, it should include site rules such as access and housekeeping, how health and safety information will be communicated, the main hazards and how they will be managed, and welfare facilities.
+Emergency procedures and first aid arrangements, as well as arrangements for coordinating subcontractors, should also be detailed.

-The HSE has a free CPP template on their website.
-For most small domestic projects, two to four pages is sufficient.
-The point is not length but that it has been thought through before work starts.
+The HSE provides a free CPP template on their website.
+For most small domestic projects, a two to four-page document is adequate.
+The emphasis is not on length but ensuring that it has been thoughtfully prepared before work begins.

 Asbestos

-On any project involving buildings built before 2000, asbestos is a major CDM consideration.
-Before work starts on walls, ceilings, floors or any element that may contain asbestos, you must: ask for any existing asbestos management plan or survey; carry out a visual check before any work that may disturb materials; have suspect materials surveyed by a licensed surveyor if there is doubt.
-Disturbing asbestos-containing materials without taking the right precautions is illegal and can result in criminal prosecution.
+On any project involving buildings constructed before the year 2000, asbestos is a significant CDM consideration.
+Before any work begins on walls, ceilings, floors, or elements that might contain asbestos, you must request any existing asbestos management plan or survey.
+Conduct a visual check prior to any work that may disturb materials.
+If there is any doubt, have suspect materials surveyed by a licensed surveyor.
+Disturbing asbestos-containing materials without taking the correct precautions is illegal and can lead to criminal prosecution.

 Welfare facilities

-CDM requires suitable welfare facilities during construction work.
-On longer projects this means proper toilet facilities, somewhere to wash hands, somewhere to rest and eat, and somewhere to change clothing.
-On short domestic jobs, many builders use the client facilities by agreement.
-On site-based work without property access, you need to arrange your own welfare facilities.
+CDM mandates suitable welfare facilities during construction work.
+On longer projects, this means having proper toilet facilities, a place to wash hands, somewhere to rest and eat, and a place to change clothing.
+For short domestic jobs, many builders negotiate the use of client facilities.
+However, on site-based work without property access, you will need to arrange your own welfare facilities.
+This may involve hiring portable toilets or setting up temporary washing stations.

 Consequences of not complying

-CDM is enforced by the HSE.
-Inspectors can issue improvement notices, prohibition notices (stopping work immediately) and prosecute individuals and businesses.
-Fines for CDM breaches have no upper limit in the Crown Court.
-For persistent or serious breaches, custodial sentences are possible.
-More practically, failure to have a construction phase plan means you are not in control of the project.
-Accidents are more likely, claims are more likely, and your insurance may not pay out if you were not complying with your legal duties.
+CDM is enforced by the HSE, and failing to comply can have serious repercussions.
+Inspectors have the authority to issue improvement notices or prohibition notices, which can stop work immediately.
+They can also prosecute individuals and businesses.
+Fines for CDM breaches have no upper limit in the Crown Court, and for persistent or serious breaches, custodial sentences are possible.
+More practically, failing to have a construction phase plan means you are not in control of the project.
+This increases the likelihood of accidents and claims, and your insurance might not cover you if you were not complying with your legal duties.

 FAQ